 “A powerful man like yourself may have some hard times running a lovely town like this.
 There has to be a wish you must want?
 Would you like to flip the coin, sir?”
-The man asked with a warm smile.
+The Salesman asked with a warm smile.

-“Sir, sir, I have a letter for you,” a mail carrier ran up the stage holding a small envelope, the mayor curled his eyebrows up as he slowly takes it the townspeople look on.
+“Sir, sir, I have a letter for you,” a mail carrier ran up the stage holding a small envelope, the mayor curled his eyebrows up as he slowly takes it the townspeople watch on.
 He opens it then reads the letters his eyes widen.
 “MY DAUGHTER HAD A BABY BOY!”
 He yelled and held the letter up in the air, “I HAVE A GRANDSON!
 MY WISH!
 THAT WAS MY WISH!”

 “You better give me that damn coin, or I’ll kill you!”
-The gunman yelled.
-People backed away from him.
-The man complied with a kind smile and nod.
-He jumped off the stage and walked towards the Gunman.
+The Gunman demanded as people backed away from him.
+The Salesman complied with a kind smile and nod.
+He jumped off the stage and strolled towards the Gunman.

-With his free hand, the gunman held it out as the man dropped the coin in his palm.
+With his free hand, the Gunman held it out as The Salesman dropped the coin in his palm.
 The Gunman flipped it then waited for a few minutes.
 “It didn’t work!”
-He snapped then points the gun at the man’s head again, who kept smiling.
+He snapped then points the gun at The Salesman’s head again, who kept smiling.

 The Gunman did so, bills and more bills filled them.
 “I’m rich!
 I’m rich!”
 He cheered, but his happiness was outlived because a woman hit the back of his head with a rock, she picked up the coin and the money from his pockets as she quickly wished for a new house and a trip to Paris France!
 However, before they could come true, someone stabbed her in the back with a knife.